-Clarkson College's Division of Nursing offers a variety of nursing programs, including Practical Nursing, Baccalaureate Nursing, Master's Nursing and Post-Master's certificates.
+The Clarkson College offers a variety of nursing programs including Practical Nursing, Baccalaureate Nursing (BSN), Master of Science in Nursing (MSN) and Post-Master's certificates.

 Completion of the Practical Nursing program will lead to a diploma in practical nursing and eligibility to write the practical nursing licensure exam (NCLEX-PN).
 The Practical Nursing program is scheduled on a part-time basis only, which supports the needs of individuals who are actively employed.

 The Baccalaureate Nursing program can be completed as a: traditional student (four-year traditional college schedule), fast track student (for transfer students who have all non-nursing courses completed except pathophysiology prior to entry into the nursing program), LPN to BSN student (for individuals who are currently licensed as a Licensed Practical Nurse), or as a RN to BSN student (for individuals who are currently licensed as a Registered Nurse and have either an Associate Degree in Nursing or a three-year nursing diploma).

-The Master of Science in Nursing program provides three options for graduate students including: Family Nurse Practitioner, Nurse Education or Nursing Health Care Leadership.
-Each of these graduate options can be completed as a Post-Master's certificate, for those who already have earned a Master's degree in Nursing.
+The Master of Science in Nursing program provides four options for graduate students including: Family Nurse Practitioner, Adult Nurse Practitioner, Nurse Education or Nursing Health Care Leadership.
+For those nursing professionals who already have earned a Master of Science degree in Nursing, each of these graduate options can be completed as a Post-Master's certificate.
+The RN to MSN program is designed for individuals who are currently licensed as a Registered Nurse (RN) and have either an Associate degree in Nursing or a three-year nursing diploma.